 Unfortunately, intoxication behind the wheel is a frequent occurrence on the road, and many deadly accidents are the result of drug and alcohol consumption.
 If the other driver was intoxicated, the police likely arrested them at the scene, conducted chemical tests, and initiated criminal proceedings.
 While your civil lawsuit for damages might have to wait until criminal proceedings are done, your claims might be worth considerable damages.

 How Do I Prove My Claims in a Car Accident Case in White Plains, NY?

 Negligence is more than an unintentional accident or mistake.
 Negligence is a legal standard of liability.
 Four important elements of negligence must be sufficiently proven if you are to be successful.
-If any of these elements are missing from your case, you could be denied compensation.
+You could be denied compensation if any of these elements are missing from your case.